 This caprese sandwich has the one thing salad is missing: bread.
-Make some delicious homemade pesto (or save time and buy some) and slather it on a croissant for a flavorful lunch.
+Make some delicious homemade pesto (or save time and buy it) and slather it on a croissant for a flavorful lunch.

-Yep, this one is comprised of almost every vegetable you would think to put on a sandwich.
-Think lettuce, carrots, cucumbers, cabbage, avocado, sprouts, tomatoes, and onions.
+Yep, this one is comprised of almost every vegetable you could think of to put on a sandwich: lettuce, carrots, cucumbers, cabbage, avocado, sprouts, tomatoes, and onions.
 Dream team.

 Isn’t pickling your vegetables fun?
 Or at the very least, isn’t eating them fun?
 If you agree, you’ll love this recipe.

 Any sandwich that involves melted cheese is a must-try—this one included.
 The roasted veggies and spices add flavor to what is basically the sandwich version of a vegetarian quesadilla.

 The key ingredient in this grilled veggie sandwich is obviously the tomato jam.
 If you haven’t tried a savory jam yet, move this recipe to the top of your list.

 It’s like a salad, but with bread.
 Look closely and you’ll see a homemade lemon-basil aioli, which definitely makes this sandwich a winner.